lr-m/lr-m.github.io/static/media/cd-2023-02-15-making-a-vaporwave-game-with-three-js.6bd5b848131748af7297.md

 I added three obstacle levels, all of the used models were created in Blender:

 - _Asteroid Field_ : This is the default level, and it consists of loads of asteroids that travel towards the player at the speed of the car (so fixed position in the world from player perspective).
-- _Solar System_ : This is a level that consists of a bunch of planets, each planet takes up four squares so the user must naviagate to one of the two safe squares every time there is a planet.
+- _Solar System_ : This is a level that consists of a bunch of planets, each planet takes up four squares so the user must navigate to one of the two safe squares every time there is a planet.
 I added bumpmaps to the planets to give them texture, but you can't really tell during gameplay!
 - _Comet Trail_ : This is a level that basically takes the asteroid level and gives the asteroids a tail and a high velocity towards the player.

 The modes flip between the _asteroid field_ level, randomly either the _solar system_ or _comet trail_ levels - repeating throughout the game.
 Every time a non-default mode appears, the hyperdrive charges by 50%.
 I'll let you find out what the levels look like when you play the game!

 ## Collision

-We need to be able to work out if a collision has occured between an object and the car, if a collision is seen, the game should end.
+We need to be able to work out if a collision has occurred between an object and the car, if a collision is seen, the game should end.
 We already have the collision hitbox for the car, so we just need the object side of things to be sorted.

 I added a function to the car class that takes an instance of the obstacles class, iterates over the current list of objects, and uses a [_Raycaster_](https://threejs.org/docs/index.html?q=RayC#api/en/core/Raycaster) object to detect collisions between the car hitbox and any of the objects: